ReiannaLiu/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

-An ETL (Extract Transform Load) mini project that uses Pyhton,Pandas, Numpy to create a PostgreSQL database which is managed with PgAdmin 4 .
+An ETL (Extract Transform Load) mini project that uses Python, Pandas, Numpy to create a PostgreSQL database which is managed with PgAdmin 4.

 ## Table of Contents